richard-scryber/PaperworkDayDocs/docs/init_config.md

     <dt>ui</dt>
     <dd>This optional set of flags define the functional user interface elements that will be shown on the client when initialized, and or a document is generated. </dd>
     <dt>theme</dt>
     <dd>There are currently 2 themes available. 'dark' and 'light' with the default being dark.
-Or for subscribers there are also `custom-dark` and `custom-light` themes from your own stylesheets.<dd>
+Or for subscribers there are also `custom-dark` and `custom-light` themes from your own stylesheets.</dd>
     <dt>width</dt>
     <dd>This optional css unit of size string, will set the starting width of the frame (and or wrapper)</dd>
     <dt>height</dt>